-Specific clinical requirements to be completed by the end of all clinical hours are listed below.
+Specific clinical patient assessment requirements to be completed by the end of all clinical hours are listed below.
 These requirements can be worked on throughout all clinical sites.

-- By the end of the trimester following the final exam, the student must have successfully documented an assessment on six (6) medical patients. - By the end of the trimester following the final exam, the student must have successfully documented an assessment on six (6) trauma patients.
+- Successfully document an assessment on six (6) medical patients. - Successfully document an assessment on six (6) trauma patients.